 Towards sustainability: benefit from subsidies and schemes

-Making your business more sustainable, it has to happen sooner or later.
-Are you going to 'green' your premises, transport, product, or service?
+Are you going to make your premises, transport, product, or service more sustainable ?
 Make use of subsidies and tax schemes.
-This will help you prepare your business for the future more economically.
+Prepare your business for the future and save costs.

 Making your business more sustainable can be quite an expense.
 Especially if you make more than one part of your business more sustainable.
 So find out about government subsidies and benefits.
 This can make a big difference in the costs.
 Also pay attention to whether you can combine subsidies with each other.
 This will give you an extra advantage.
-You will find more information on the details page for each subsidy at RVO.
+You will find more information on the details page for each subsidy at the Netherlands Enterprise Agency, RVO.
 If you cannot work it out yourself, contact your accountant or call the KVK Advice Team.

 Sustainable business premises